hashicorp/design-system/website/docs/getting-started/for-designers.md

 ## Support

-If you have questions or need assistance using Helios libraries, <LinkTo class="doc-link-generic" @route="show" @model="about/support">reach out for support</LinkTo>.
+Contact the Helios Design System team for <LinkTo class="doc-link-generic" @route="show" @model="about/support">support</LinkTo> if you have questions or need assistance using Helios libraries.